 |MN county distribution (click map to enlarge):|

 |National distribution (click map to enlarge):|

 Pick an image for a larger view.
 See the glossary for icon descriptions.

-Whorl-like clusters of 2 or more trumpet-shaped flowers on a short stalk arising from leaf axils in the upper plant.
-Flowers are white, up to ¾ inch long, the lower lip with 3 downward pointing lobes of similar size and shape, the upper lip erect and lobed in 2 parts only slightly smaller than the lower lobes.
-All lobes may be a bit wavy around the edges.
-Inside the tube are several reddish or purplish lines that act as nectar guides, 4 black-tipped stamens hugging the upper part of the tube, and a creamy style.
+Three to 10 opposite pairs of flower clusters on short, erect to ascending stalks arising from leaf axils in the upper plant, with 2 to 7 short-stalked flowers in each cluster.
+Flowers are tubular, white, up to ~¾ inch (16 to 20 mm) long, the lower lip with 3 downward pointing lobes of similar size and shape, the upper lip erect and lobed in 2 parts only slightly smaller than the lower lobes.
+Inside the tube are several reddish or purplish lines that act as nectar guides, 4 black-tipped stamens hugging the upper part of the tube, and a white style.

 Leaves and stems: